The biggest difference between Trout and Harper isn't ability, it's circumstance

 Trout, still the game's best all-around player, has thoroughly outperformed Harper throughout the course of his career, nearly doubling Harper's career wins above replacement.
 But Harper has continually benefited from having great teams around him, a luxury Trout has hardly ever been afforded.
 And that reality was unmistakable by the end of Tuesday night.

 Harper's Nationals have now won five straight games since the All-Star break.
-They're 57-36 and 11.5 games ahead of every other team in National League East.
+They're 57-36 and 11.5 games ahead of every other team in the National League East.
 Trout's Angels, meanwhile, continue to flounder in perpetual mediocrity.

 The Angels -- now four games below .500, with five teams ahead of them in the race for the second American League wild-card spot -- will probably miss the playoffs for the fifth time in Trout's six full major league seasons.
 Another year of the game's greatest player in his prime will go to waste unless they go on a run and acquire some serious help before the non-waiver trade deadline.